ArKaes13/heather-website/README.md

 - How to create a nice README :)

 ## Mistakes I made or problems I encountered
 When I first created the site my knowledge of javascript was very limited.
 I included some internal JS to add the randomly selected recipes to the homepage.
-As a result of my ignorance I created 3 separate lists that I could iterate through but could have done the same by creating objects instead.
-I will leave the convoluted 'objects' in the code as a showcase of my learning process.
+As a result of my ignorance I created 3 separate arrays that I could iterate through but could have done the same by creating objects instead.

 One of the randomly generated quotes was messing up the format of the webpage.
 I used the Chrome dev tools to inspect each element and compare to the pages that had the correct format.
 Everything was the same, except the width of the quote.
 I didn't realize that due to using `display: flex` with `flex wrap: wrap` that the smaller word wasn't large enough to push the other elements down to the correct format.
 I solved this by setting a width to the text.